From philosophy to food systems, classes will run the academic gamut.

 Gabrielle Russo '06, Catherine Campbell '12 and Greg Leak '10 have earned invitations to the upcoming Olympic trials.

 Study led by Associate Professor of Biology Scott Boback shows radio telemetry coupled with visual surveys is a powerful method of detecting the brown treesnake on Guam and preventing its takeover.

 What climate-change clues can we find in Arctic lakes?
 A student-faculty research team breaks new ground, studying intricate microbial systems that alter carbon levels.

 East Asian studies major Rocco Cartusciello '20 discusses the cultural immersion, academic rigor and personalized support he found in Dickinson's yearlong study-abroad program in China.

-Dickinson College faculty and visiting musicians will present a collection of performances in February.
+Dickinson College students, faculty and special guests will perform a quartet of concerts in February.

 P.O.
 Box 1773, Carlisle, PA 17013 | (800) 644-1773